etpalmer63/WhatsUpDoc/_build/html/_sources/AgileDocumentation.rst.txt

-Documentation aids communication, enhances knowledge transfer, preserves historical information and fulfils government and legal requirements.
+Documentation aids communication, enhances knowledge transfer, preserves historical information and fulfills government and legal requirements.

-Document should fulfil a purpose for its intended readers.
+Document should fulfill a purpose for its intended readers.

 Book is mostly presented in a problem, forces, solution, discussion format.